 What if my student loses the charger?

 If a student loses their charger, a fee ($50) will be assigned to the student, this fee can be paid in the ITS department at the Education Center (351 South Pasadena, 91101 room 111a).
 To avoid the inflated cost of purchasing a charger from Dell, district families can opt to replace the charger directly from Amazon.
-CLICK HERE for the elementary Chromebook charger replacement.
-CLICK HERE for the secondary Chromebook charger replacement.
+Please contact the ITS Help Desk for the correct model.
+Chargers can be replaced by putting a ticket into ITS.

 What do parents and students have to sign?

 Parents/guardians and students must sign the Tech Equity Initiative form.
 This form can be found in the data confirmation section of Aeries or can be obtained from the school site.
 Students must have a signed Tech Equity Initiative form to have a chromebook checked out to them.
 Get form here (English) | Obtenga el formulario aquí (español)

 Will parents have a financial responsibility?